NoakLiu/Federated-NN-Optimizer/README.md

 ## Usage

-Refer to the `examples/example_usage.py` file for an example of how to use the NN Optimizer package.
-This script demonstrates initializing the MLP model, training it with your data, and making predictions.
+Refer to the `examples/example_usage.py` file for an example of how to use the Federated NN Optimizer package.
+This script demonstrates initializing the MLP model, training it with your data on our optimizer models, and making predictions.

-## Optimizer Features

-- Activation Functions: Includes ReLU, Sigmoid, Tanh, Softmax, etc.
-- Dropout: Provides dropout functionality for neural network regularization.
-- Batch Normalization: Helps to speed up training and improve performance.
-- Optimizers: Supports various optimization algorithms like SGD, Momentum, NAG, and Adagrad.

 ## Federated Features